(And Wednesday to Sunday 11am to 4pm during winter. May to September).

 Most of the time you can turn up and we will have bikes available.
 Occasionally We do get busy time to time so bookings are essential - particularly on weekends - to ensure that you don't miss out on a great day's bike ride.

-To confirm your booking we do ask for a deposit of 30%.
-This can be paid by calling us with your Visa or MasterCard details - our policy is to take credit card details as a guarantee of your booking, so will not be processed until your booked date at which time your card will be manually processed.
+To confirm your booking we do ask you to call us with your Visa or MasterCard details - our policy is to take credit card details as a guarantee of your booking, so will not be processed until your booked date at which time your card will be manually processed.

 Contact us at least 48 hours in advance if you cannot come to avoid losing your 30% deposit.
 We refund any deposits if you cannot ride due to rainy weather - but call us first.

 The packed lunch we provide includes a chicken salad sandwich, brownie, nuts, fruit and water.
 We can offer a vegetarian and gluten-free option but we do need plenty of notice when booking.

 There is a cafe at Ash Ridge Wines - our base - which offers Tea, Coffee, various platters and lunches.
 A few of the wineries offer a cheese board; Te Awa winery has a restaraunt.
 There are no shops or farmers fruit outlets on the route.
 (Please note that there are fewere options during winter.)